 Remove the Contents Before Packing a China Cabinet

 The first and essential moving day tip to help avoid common moving mistakes is that you have to empty your service case and place the contents on the table.
 Create something similar to a household inventory list and evaluate whether you will keep all of them and plan how to prepare them for transport.
-It is not very likely you will decide to leave any of these items behind, but it is worth to think about which items do not have any sentimental or material value and try to clear the case before relocation.
+It is not very likely you will decide to leave any of these items behind, but it is worth thinking about which items do not have any sentimental or material value and try to clear the case before relocation.
 Follow this step-by-step guide packed with packing tips and tricks to safely disassemble the object and make it easier to transport if this is something that’s not going to end up on your list of unwanted items to donate.

 Step 1 – Remove the Doors, Shelves, and Drawers